Chalwk77/HALO-SCRIPT-PROJECTS/README.md

 **What is SAPP & Phasor?**
 > Powerful server extensions for the Halo: PC (retail) and Halo: CE (Custom Edition) dedicated server.

-I have been writing Lua scripts for 13 years; Making everything from custom games, utilities, libraries and other server additives.
+I have been writing Lua scripts for Halo since circa 2009; Making everything from custom games, utilities, libraries and other server additives.

 ## ❤️ SUPPORT ME️ ❤️